-Divisions 7.h-k (Celtic Sea South, southwest of Ireland)
+Divisions VII h-k (Celtic Sea South, southwest of Ireland):

 The stock assessment is an age-based analytical assessment, indicative of stock trends (ICES data category 3 stock).
-Input data includes commercial landings (international landings from divisions 7.j-k, Irish age compositions from landings sampling in 7.j) and commercial tuning index (IRL-VMS-OTB).
-Discarding is known to take place but cannot be reliably quantified owing to limited sampling therefore are not included (ICES, 2017f).
+Input data includes commercial landings (international landings from Divisions VII.j-k, Irish age compositions from landings sampling in 7.j) and commercial tuning index (IRL-VMS-OTB).
+Discarding is known to take place but cannot be reliably quantified owing to limited sampling therefore are not included (ICES, 2018f).

-Proxy reference points are defined for this stock.
-Spawning-stock biomass has decreased significantly since the 1990s and has been below Blim since 2002.
-Fishing mortality (F) is highly variable but shows no long-term trend (figure 7) (ICES, 2017f, 2018).
+The assessment is indicative of trends only.
+Spawning-stock biomass (SSB) has decreased significantly since the 1990s and has been below Blim since 2002.
+Fishing mortality (F) is highly variable and has been above Flim for the entire time-series.
+Recruitment decreased until 2003 and has been low since then (Figure 6):